HEAT PUMP

 Average consumption and concrete examples

-It is estimated that the average heating requirement varies between 35 and 50 Watts per m3, depending on climate and insulation.
-A 120m2 house would therefore need between 4200W and 6000W of heating power.
-In these examples, we assume that the house is heated by the underfloor heating system (35°C water temperature).
+It is estimated that the average heating requirement varies according to the climate between 35 and 50 Watts per m3, if the insulation is correct.
+A house of 120m2 would thus have a heating power requirement varying between 4200W and 6000W.
+In the examples we consider that the house is heated by the floor (35°C water temperature).

 Thus 2 examples of adapted PAC are :